OST-Observatory/weather_station_website/README.md

-# OST weather station website
+# OST Weather Station Website
 Django website for the OST weather station

 ## Installing Django and dependencies